 – Real-time data

 There are some dedicated scanners that only provide this data related to the engine.
 This feature is usually called “OBD level diagnostics”.
-So for example, will only be able to read engine-related codes such as the check engine light.
+So for example, will only be able to read engine-related codes such as the check engine light turning on.

 However, there are other OBD2 scanners that let your read data for every system of your car, and not just about the engine.
 This feature is called “Manufacturer-level diagnostics”.
 So for example, you can read errors related to other critical systems of your BMW 5 such as ABS, airbag, transmissions, and more!